iPSC-derived GABAergic Neuron Generation Service

 The mutant huntingtin protein can cause transcriptional dysregulation of GABA synthesis enzymes and transporters, impairing GABAergic neurotransmission in the brain.

-In summary, hiPSC-derived GABAergic neurons enable neuroscience research into inhibitory circuits, neurodevelopmental disorders, and GABA-targeted therapeutics.
+In summary, iPSC-derived GABAergic neurons enable neuroscience research into inhibitory circuits, neurodevelopmental disorders, and GABA-targeted therapeutics.
 Creative Biolabs offers custom GABAergic neuron differentiation services utilizing your cell lines.
 Let us guide you through your experimental investigations and help advance your understanding of neural development and connectivity.

 Reference